2025–26 Villanova Wildcats women's basketball team

-The 2025–26 Villanova Wildcats women's basketball team represents Villanova University in the 2025–26 NCAA Division I women's basketball season.
+The 2025–26 Villanova Wildcats women's basketball team currently represents Villanova University in the 2025–26 NCAA Division I women's basketball season.
 The Wildcats, led by sixth-year head coach Denise Dillon, play their home games at the Finneran Pavilion in Villanova, Pennsylvania and are members of the Big East Conference.

+Previous season

+The Wildcats finished the 2024–25 season 21–15 and 11–7 in Big East play to clinch the No. 5 seed in the Big East tournament.
+They beat No. 4 Marquette in the quarterfinals before losing to No. 1 UConn in the semifinals.

+They once again received an at-large bid to the WBIT, defeating Boston College and Saint Joseph's in the first and second rounds as well as Portland in the quarterfinals, before falling to eventual runners-up Belmont in the semifinals.